anoop-panakool/kubernetes-lab/Labs/Pod/Readme.md

 NAME   READY   STATUS              RESTARTS  AGE db     0/1     ContainerCreating   0         1
 ```
+In the output
 `
-In the output, we can see:
+we can see:

 The name of the Pod
 Its readiness